lkpanganiban/openllama-experiment/README.md

 - The OpenLlama 3B model consumes about 16-20GB of memory.
 - A swap file is configured which is about 16GB.
 If you can allocate more RAM then the need of a SWAP file is reduced.
 - Depending on the complexity of the question and the hardware used (swap, CPU, memory, etc.), the execution times may run from 2 mins to 10 mins.
+- For the `q_and_a` over the documents, the one that takes time is the loading of the model and embedding step.
+The actual query is fast.